Daily Vanity Logo

 Doctor 4 1

-Double eyelid surgery is generally considered a safe outpatient procedure, especially when performed by a qualified aesthetic surgeon in Singapore.
+This surgery is generally considered a safe outpatient procedure, especially when performed by a qualified aesthetic surgeon in Singapore.

 Still, possible complications can include infection at the site of surgery, which can be treated using prescribed medication, or bleeding, which would require the surgeon to perform a follow-up procedure to stop the bleeding.
 However, the latter is extremely rare.